librick/blog/content/posts/love-letter-to-ose/index.md

 ### Wrapping Up

 Open Source Ecology encompasses a large body of work by Marcin Jakubowski, his wife Catarina Mota, and many others.
 Each project under the umbrella of Open Source Ecology has varying names and scopes which can be difficult to convey in the span of casual conversation.
-Further, Open Source Ecology and related movements such as the free software movement and distributive enterprise (DE) are interrelated in ways inobvious to outsiders.
+Further, Open Source Ecology and related movements such as the free software movement and distributive enterprise (DE) are interrelated in ways unobvious to outsiders.

 I write this to tell my story and to proselytize Open Source Ecology.
 I had an incredible time at OSE this past September.
 My experience was probably highly dependent on the people I met, the projects we worked on, and a host of other factors.
 I can't say that living in rural Missouri for a month is for everyone.
 But I can say that I met some incredible people, made several good friends, and worked on some engaging projects.
 Alongside workshops were plenty of wide-ranging discussions and adventures.